solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Opening a support ticket

 If you need assistance with an Azure Database for PostgreSQL Flexible Server issue, [open an Azure support ticket][send a support request from the Azure portal.] with Microsoft.
 Be sure to select the correct product and provide as much information as possible, so the proper resources is assigned to your ticket.

 ![This image shows how to open a detailed support ticket for Microsoft from the Azure portal.]

 ### Recommended content

 -   [Troubleshoot connection issues to Azure Database for PostgreSQL Flexible Server]

--   [Handle transient errors and connect efficiently to Azure Database for PostgreSQL]
+-   [Handle transient errors and connect efficiently to Azure Database for PostgreSQL Flexible Server]

 -   [Troubleshoot errors commonly encountered during or post migration to Azure Database for PostgreSQL Flexible Server]

 -   [Troubleshoot data encryption in Azure Database for PostgreSQL Flexible Server]

 -   [Azure Community Support] Ask questions, get answers, and connect with Microsoft engineers and Azure community experts